REI-Network/rei/packages/gxchain-core/README.md

 ![License](https://img.shields.io/npm/l/@gxchain2/core)

-The core logic of blockchain node, including blockchain monitor, bloombit and index,  mine blockes, sync blockes, sync transactions and trancer.
+The core logic of blockchain node, including:
+- `blockchain monitor` Listening on events from blockchain:
+   - `logs` For new block
+   - `removedLogs` For block rollback
+- `bloombit and index` Index for blockes and transactions
+- `miner and woker` Mine blockes
+- `sync blockes` Sync blockes
+- `sync transactions` Sync transactions
+- `trancer` For debug

 ## INSTALL